 Charlie Sheen said a few years later, that watching his one scene in the movie, made him want to punch himself in the mouth.

 During the downtown parade scene, they pass a theater playing the movie Godzilla 1985 (1984).
 Matthew Broderick would go on to star in Godzilla (1998).

 Included among the "1001 Movies You Must See Before You Die", edited by Steven Schneider.

-The name of the detective Ferris' mother talks to when picking up Jeanie is Stephen Lim (the name can be seen on door when mother exits office.)
-This is also the name of First Assistant Director Stephen Lim,
+The name of the detective, to whom Katie Bueller (Cindy Pickett) talks, when picking up Jeanie (Jennifer Grey), is Stephen Lim (the name can be seen on the door when Katie exits his office.)
+This is also the name of First Assistant Director Stephen Lim.

 The car parked to the left of the Ferrari in the garage is an MG J2 (the Ferrari is actually a fiberglass body of a Ferrari on an MG chassis).